51 Fun Things to Do in Vegas Off the Strip

 You can catch free live rock music shows in the summer, check out the world's largest gold nugget at Golden Nugget Casino, and shop in a variety of stores.
 Fremont Street has similar vibes to the Strip but is much more retro and laid-back.

-Visit Fremont Street Experience with an excursion
+☂️ Experience Fremont Street Experience with a tour

-Accommodations in close proximity to Fremont Street Experience
+🏨 Nearest accommodations to Fremont Street Experience

 Appreciate the Seven Magic Mountains installation